Federico Fernández (footballer): Swansea City

 On 20 August 2014, it was announced that Fernández had signed for Premier League side Swansea City on a four-year contract for €10 million.
 Six days later, he made his debut for the club, playing the entirety of a 1–0 win over Rotherham United in the second round of the League Cup.
 His first Premier League appearance for Swansea was on 13 September, replacing Jordi Amat at half-time in a 4–2 defeat away to Chelsea.

 Fernández was given a straight red card for a foul on Philippe Coutinho in added time at the end of Swansea's League Cup fourth-round match against Liverpool at Anfield on 28 October; minutes later, Dejan Lovren scored the winner to knock Swansea out of the tournament.
 Two days later, however, the FA rescinded the red card on appeal from Swansea, thus avoiding a three-match ban for Fernández.
 On the opening day of the 2015–16 season, he scored an own goal vs Chelsea, in a match that ended 2–2 at Stamford Bridge.
 He scored his first goal for Swansea on 19 March 2016 in a 1–0 victory over Aston Villa at the Liberty Stadium.

 Newcastle United

 On 9 August 2018, Fernández joined Newcastle United on a two-year contract.
 The move reunited him with Rafael Benítez, his manager when both were at Napoli.
 He scored his first Premier League goal on 2 November 2019 in a 3-2 away win at West Ham United.
 His second Newcastle goal came in a 2-1 Premier League home win against Southampton.

-On 7 July 2021, Fernández signed a contract extension with Newcastle United.
+On 7 July 2021, it was announced that Fernández had signed a new contract extension with Newcastle, alongside teammates Jacob Murphy and Dwight Gayle.

 Elche

-On 1 September 2022, Fernández signed a one-year contract with Elche.
-He left the club in December, after just one match.
+On 1 September 2022, Fernández left Newcastle, signing a one-year contract with Spanish club Elche.
+He left the club in December, after appearing just once for Elche.